Park golf: Treatment of others

 Players are to be considerate of the group behind them by moving off the green once their play is over.
 Likewise, the group should not enter the next green prior to that group's play being completed.
 Players are encouraged to continuously check their surroundings to ensure the safety of themselves and others.
 In addition, players are advised to only give advice when asked in order to avoid meddling.

 Tournaments

 There are regular tournaments, with scores as low as 96 for 4 rounds.
 One unexceptional competitor recently recorded a score of 22 for a round.
-Tournaments usually cost 1000 yen, which seems expensive, but on reflection is quite cheap when you consider that a box lunch is often included.
+Tournaments usually cost 1000 yen, which often includes a box lunch.
 The winner generally gets an envelope with a small amount of money, and the runners-up get boxes of tissues.
 Very often the courses are closed because people are having a tournament.

-Park golf trivia

-The Nippon Park Golf Association in Japan celebrates August 9 as 'Park Golf Day', in hopes of raising the profile of the game.
-In Japanese, 8 can be said as "pa" and 9 as "ku".
-If put together, it sounds like park.

-The novel A Flower Blooms in Poloshiri Park was set in Poloshiri Highland Park Golf Course, Hokkaidō, Japan.
+Outside Japan

 American wrestler Dick "The Destroyer" Beyer, who spent several years wrestling in Japan, imported the sport of park golf to the United States and opened the first park golf course in the country, in his native Akron, New York in July 2013.

-12 years after Dick "The Destroyer" Beyer opened the first park golf course in the United States, the course, Destroyer Park Golf, hosted the first International Park Golf Association tournament in North America on July 12-13, 2025.
+The course hosted the first International Park Golf Association tournament in North America on July 12-13, 2025.